Parachutes (Coldplay album): Commercial performance

 The popularity of the songs in British clubs, pubs and sporting events led Parachutes to debut at number-one in the UK Albums Chart with 70,935 copies sold.
 Its biggest sales period, however, was during the penultimate week of 2000, when the album sold 170,642 copies and surpassed one million total sales.
 The record is certified 9× Platinum by the British Phonographic Industry for selling over 2,700,000 copies.
 In July 2011, it climbed from number 184 to number 48 for a 318th charting week.
 As of January 2018, the album remains Coldplay's third biggest in the country, behind A Rush of Blood to the Head (2.9 million) and X&Y (2.7 million).
 In 2022 Parachutes was named as the 10th most successful debut album in UK chart history.

 In the United States, Parachutes debuted at number 189 on the Billboard 200 five weeks after its release.
 It later peaked at number 51 and reached number one on the Billboard Heatseekers.
 Over two million copies have been shipped to the United States, leading to being certified 2× Platinum by the Recording Industry Association of America.
-It was also certified 3× Platinum in Australia by the Australian Recording Industry Association, and 2× Platinum in Canada by the Canadian Recording Industry Association.
+It was also certified 4× Platinum in Australia by the Australian Recording Industry Association, and 2× Platinum in Canada by the Canadian Recording Industry Association.
 As of July 2020, Parachutes has sold 31,922 copies on cassette in UK, making it the 33rd best-selling cassette since 2000.

 Legacy

-With nearly 2.7 million units sold in the United Kingdom, Parachutes is the 22nd best-selling album of the 21st century and 45th of all time in the country.
-It was also shortlisted for the 2000 Mercury Music Prize and the overall era earned the band many awards, including British Album of the Year at the Brit Awards, Best Album at the Q Awards and Best Alternative Music Album at the Grammy Awards.

-British trade paper Music Week, praised it as one of the most-impressive debut albums ever, spawning the hit singles "Shiver", "Trouble" and "Yellow", with the latter getting included in Rock and Roll Hall of Fame's "Songs That Shaped Rock and Roll" list for being one of the most successful and important recordings in music.
-In 2010, Parachutes was placed in the book 1001 Albums You Must Hear Before You Die.
+With over 2.7 million units sold in the United Kingdom, Parachutes is the 22nd best-selling album of the 21st century and 45th of all time in the country.
+British trade paper Music Week praised it as one of the most impressive debut records ever, spawning hit singles "Shiver", "Trouble" and "Yellow".
+The latter was included on Rock and Roll Hall of Fame's Songs That Shaped Rock and Roll exhibit for being among the most successful and important recordings in music.
+In 2010, Parachutes was included on the 1001 Albums You Must Hear Before You Die book.
 In 2013, NME ranked it at number 272 on their "The 500 Greatest Albums of All Time" list.

-While making a 20th anniversary review, Jon O' Brien from the Recording Academy labeled it as Coldplay's most influential album to date, impacting on the work of artists such as The Fray, Snow Patrol and OneRepublic.
-He also mentioned that Parachutes "ushered in a new wave of mild-mannered guitar bands".
-Despite the album's success, Chris Martin said that the band doesn't like it.
-He also commented that they look beyond: "We know that's terrible music and we always try to think about what we can do next."
+Jon O' Brien from the Recording Academy labeled it as Coldplay's most influential album to date, impacting on the work of artists such as The Fray, Snow Patrol and OneRepublic.
+In a 25th anniversary review for Consequence, Paolo Ragusa wrote that the album "became quietly influential" in the evolution of alternative rock in the 2000s, providing a "a much softer version of masculinity than what was popular and encouraged at the time".
+He discussed the newfound popularity of "Sparks" as well, declaring that it "reveals a demand for the kind of unguarded intimacy that Parachutes offered; not to mention that in the 2020s, that dreamy-but-confessional style of alternative rock has found a resurgence via acts like Phoebe Bridgers, Sam Fender and Hozier".